lfridman2016/spring-2021-methods-2/async.md

 # Asynchronous Activities

+### Session 3: 2/24
+* Listen to the following podcast on grading (35 minutes): https://sites.duke.edu/csedpodcast/2021/02/15/season-2-episode-4-grading-for-equity/
+* In the \#meth2_async channel:
+  * Provide your reaction to the suggestions made in the episode.
+Do you agree with the general sentiment or not?
+Do yo have specific points of agreemnt/disagreement?
+  * For those of you currently teaching: Do you think that you would be able to implement some of these ideas in your class?
+If not, what would keep you from doing so?
+  *
 ### Session 2: 2/17
 In the \#meth2_async channel:
   * Post 2 data sets that are of interest to you.